You can enrol in Medicare if you live in Australia and you’re any of these:

-- completing a Medicare enrolment form
+- complete a Medicare enrolment form

 You can also get a digital copy of your Medicare card.
-You’ll need to sign into the Express Plus Medicare app to access it.
+You’ll need to sign into the Express Plus Medicare mobile app to access it.
 To use the app, you need a myGov account linked to your Medicare online account.
 If you don’t have these, set them up and then download the app.

 If you’re on your parent’s Medicare card, you’re already enrolled.
 This means you don’t need to re-enrol.
 When you’re 15 years old, you can get your own Medicare card.

 You can enrol your newborn baby by using the Newborn Child Declaration.
 You’ll get the declaration from the hospital.
 Find out how to enrol your baby.

 If you’ve adopted a child or your child was born overseas, you’ll need to give us extra documents.
 Read more about what to do:

 If you don’t have standard identity documents, you can use a referee instead.
 You and your referee need to fill in the Aboriginal and Torres Strait Islander Medicare enrolment and amendment form.
 The form says who can be a referee.

 You can take your form to your local agent, access point or service centre.

 Call the Indigenous Access Line if you need help with the form.